redis/docs/content/develop/connect/redis-for-vscode/_index.md

 ## Install the Redis for VS Code extension

 Open VS Code and click on the **Extensions** menu button.
 In the **Search Extensions in Marketplace** field, type "Redis for VS Code" and press the `enter` or `return` key.
 There may be more than one option shown, so be sure to click on the extension published by Redis.

-**[DWD] flesh out with more instructions once the extension is available in the marketplace.
-[DWD]**
+The correct extension is shown below.
+Click on the **Install** to install the extension.

+{{< image filename="images/dev/connect/vscode/vscode-install1.png" >}}

+Once installed, check the **Auto Update** button to allow VS Code to install future revisions of the extension automatically.

+{{< image filename="images/dev/connect/vscode/vscode-install2.png" >}}

 After installing the extension, your VS Code menu will look similar to the following.

 {{< image filename="images/dev/connect/vscode/vscode-menu.png" >}}

-The Redis for VS Code extension will automatically update just like any other VS Code extension.

 ## Connect to Redis databases {#connect-db}